 This event consistently attracts leading public and private sector advisors, chief executive and chief financial officers, chief actuaries, ministers and deputy ministers, and international experts to share their thinking and discuss common issues and potential solutions.

 The time for change is now, and there’s no better opportunity to hear about the latest issues and innovations, and connect with the pioneers and thought leaders.

 Building on success.

-The Conference Board is Canada’s most respected independent research and conference development organization, attracting top private and public sector thought leaders and providing an insightful and enlightening learning experience for conference participants.
+The Conference Board is Canada’s most respected independent research and conference development organization.
+Conference Board events attract top private and public sector experts, and provide an insightful and enlightening learning experience for participants.

-The details of this conference are subject to change.
+The details of this event are subject to change.
 Please revisit this page periodically for updated information.